RTXteam/RTX-KG2/README.md

-These instructions assume that you are logged into the target Ubuntu system, and that the Ubuntu system has *not* previously had `setup-kg2-build.sh` run (if it has previously had `setup-kg2-build.sh` run, you may wish to clear out the instance by running `clear-instance.sh` before proceeding, in order to ensure that you are getting the exact python packages needed in the latest `requirements-kg2-build.txt` file in the KG2 codebase):
+These instructions assume that you are logged into the target Ubuntu system, and that the Ubuntu system has *not* previously had `setup-kg2-build.sh` run (if it has previously had `setup-kg2-build.sh` run, you should first clear out the instance by running `clear-instance.sh` before proceeding, in order to ensure that you are getting the exact python packages needed in the latest `requirements-kg2-build.txt` file in the KG2 codebase) and to ensure that your build does not inadvertantly reuse artifacts from a previous RTX-KG2 build:

 (1) Install the `git` and `screen` packages if they are not already installed (though in an Ubuntu 18.04 instance created using the standard AWS AMI, they should already